-Analysis of amino-acid distribution and pair motifs
+Analysis of amino-acid distribution and pair motifs {2nd level heading}

 We analyzed 168 Pfam-A families with more than 20 members and generated consensus sequences with their sequence logos of all aligned sequences in these families using the Alpro sequence logo program [19].
 The selected family size threshold of 20 members is somewhat arbitrary.
 We chose it because: first, a significant portion (~75%) of the 228 classified Pfam-A families had more than 20 members; and second, the potential bias from small families could be reduced as they tend to have more conserved residues than big families.
 However, we can show that our results remain unaffected by changing this threshold.
 In particular, we analyzed Pfam-A families containing more than 25, 30, 35, or 40 members, and got essentially the same results.
-Amino acids with sequence conservation values ( $R{\text{sequence}}$ ) of no less than 3.0 (top 15% of all values) were considered as conserved residues.
-For all the families, we counted the occurrences of amino acids in the consensus sequences and in all aligned sequences in hydrophobic regions, which are defined to have no fewer than 10 continuous amino acids with GES hydrophobicity value greater than o.
+Amino acids with sequence conserved residues.
+For all the families, we counted the occurrences of amino acids in the consensus sequences and in all aligned sequences in hydrophobic regions, which are defined to have no fewer than 10 continuous amino acids with GES hydrophobicity value greater than 0.